 Among a total population of around 1 200, less than half of the Hadza still adhere to the hunter-gatherer way of life.
 The population has grown steadily since the 1960s, along with population density, as they now inhabit a smaller area.

 The Hadza are not closely related to any other people.
 Genealogists believe they are so unique at gene level that they could be one of the primary roots in mankind’s family tree.
-The Hadza will tell you that they originated from a tree: descending from the neck of a giraffe into a baobab and onto earth.
+The Hadza will tell you that they originated from a tree: descending from a giraffe’s neck into a baobab and onto Earth.

 The Hadza language is simple, yet it has held the fascination of linguists for half a century.
-Hadzane is one of the oldest languages that employs clicks sounds, supposedly as not to scare off prey.
-It was once believed that Hadzane was related to the language of the Khoisan but it has since been classified as an isolate language meaning it is entirely unique to the Hadza.
+Hadzane is one of the oldest languages that employ click sounds, supposedly so as not to scare off prey.
+It was once believed that Hadzane was related to the language of the Khoisan but it has since been classified as an isolated language – meaning it is entirely unique to the Hadza.

 Modern Influences and Challenges

 Ultimately, the Hadza are regarded as an embarrassment to a modernising Tanzania when perhaps they should be an example to a society far too dependent on technology.
 The Hadza, armed with wood bows, hardly seem to have left a footprint on the land in the tens of thousands of years that they have lived among the megafauna of northern Tanzania.